buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 You can deliver data for the buildingSMART Data Dictionary in the JSON file following our standard, which we explain in this document.
 You can also find the JSON and Excel templates in [/Model/Import Model](/Model/Import%20Model).

 Click on the link to get the list of allowed codes for [countries](https://api.bsdd.buildingsmart.org/api/Country/v1), [languages](https://api.bsdd.buildingsmart.org/api/Language/v1), [units](https://api.bsdd.buildingsmart.org/api/Unit/v1), [reference documents](https://api.bsdd.buildingsmart.org/api/ReferenceDocument/v1) and [ifc classification](https://api.bsdd.buildingsmart.org/api/Domain/v2/Classifications?namespaceUri=https%3A%2F%2Fidentifier.buildingsmart.org%2Furi%2Fbuildingsmart%2Fifc%2F4.3).
-If you think there are reference items missing, please let us know.
+If you think there are reference documents missing, please let us know.

 If you are not familiar with JSON, reading [Introduction to JSON](https://javaee.github.io/tutorial/jsonp001.html) is a good idea.
 And please note that JSON is a format meant for computer systems to exchange data.
-If you have your domain data in a computer system then it's best to let the system create the json for you.
+If you have your domain data in a computer system, then it's best to let the system create the JSON for you.

 ## General notes

 * Default values will only be applied if a field is not specified.
 If you specify a field value of "null", the default will not be applied.
 Note that "null" is not allowed for all fields.

-* For codes only characters a to z, A to Z, numbers, underscore, dot and dash are allowed.
-Codes are not case sensitive.
-Some examples of valid codes are:
-  - bs-agri
-  - apple
-  - one.X

-  Some examples of invalid codes are:
-  - ДДb    (only characters a-z and A-Z allowed)
-  - ab$    ($ not allowed)
-  - test-% (% not allowed)

 ## Domain